DanielAmes/DanielAmes.github.io/_posts/2024-12-30-monte-carlo.md

 ## Empirical Distribution

-We will begin with a simple case.
+We will begin with the one-sample case.

 Given a sample, $$x_{1},\cdots,x_{N} \in \mathbb{R}$$, the empirical distribution is simply